Cizzuk/Cizzuk.net/src/projects/cbnote.md

 And other app features:

-- The in-app camera shutter sound will be silent in Japan as well.
+- Quick access to notes by launching from the Action Button, Camera Control, Control Center and other shortcut actions
-- Quick access to notes by launching from the Action Button, Camera Control, Control Center and other shortcut actions.
+- Easily add new notes by pasting from the clipboard
-- Easily add new notes by pasting from the clipboard.
+- Notes can be easily copied to the clipboard with a swipe gesture
-- Notes can be easily copied to the clipboard with a swipe gesture.
+- The in-app camera shutter sound will be silent in Japan as well